MrJSwotinsky/Python_2_Spring_2025/Unit_0_Modules_and_Packages/Assignments/02_Random_Module_Lab.md

 1. Create a new Python file in your in your `Python_2_Unit_0_Assignments_and_Labs` folder titled `LastNameFirstInitial_Random_Module_Lab.py`.
 2. Copy/Paste the starter code below, replace `Full_Name` with your full name, and complete the lab below.

+**As you work, remember to commit frequently and include an appropriate commit message.**

 ```python
 # Random Module Lab